 No money shall be allotted for the support, upkeep, or business of the Fund.
 Expenses incurred by members of the AUIFC for the legitimate business of the Fund, such as its promotion, shall be paid for with funds from the AUIFC Operating Budget of the AUS as approved by the AUS Council, provided that these expenses have been authorized by the VP Finance.

+AUIF monies may not be used to fund purchases not compliant with the AUS Sustainability and Ethical Procurement By-laws.

 Fund monies shall be used only to add value to the tools and resources in the Faculty of Arts and at McGill University which are used by Arts Undergraduate Students.

 One-time installation or set up fees can be included as part of the project expenditure proposal.